 Eddy’s travel articles and photographs have been published in the San Francisco Chronicle, The Boston Globe, LA Times and International Living, plus a 4-page piece on Argentina for the LA Times Magazine.

-Eddy is a board member of the future Sierra Nevada Olympic Wintersports (SNOW) Museum scheduled for construction at the entrance to Squaw Valley.
+Eddy is president of the future Sierra Nevada Olympic Wintersports (SNOW) Museum scheduled for construction at the entrance to Squaw Valley, renamed Palisades Tahoe in 2020.

 To contact Eddy Ancinas, click here.